 Hello, welcome to my home page.

-I lead a Max Planck independent research group within the Theory Division of the Galaxy and Cosmology Department at the Max Planck Institute for Astronomy in Heidelberg.
+I lead a Max Planck independent research group within the Galaxy and Cosmology Department at the Max Planck Institute for Astronomy in Heidelberg.

 I'm interested in dark energy models beyond the standard Lambda Cold Dark Matter model (Dynamical Dark Energy and Coupled Dark Energy) and in the properties of dark matter haloes in such models.
-In order to compare different galaxy formation scenarios with current data I extensively use Gravitational Lensing techniques: Strong Lensing from Cluster, Galaxy weak lensing and QSO lensing.
-I'm particularly interested in the detection of dark satellites through QSO lensing and in the possibility of using gravitational lensing to constraining the nature of dark matter (i.e. cold vs warm).
+I am also interested in understanding the processes that are responsable of the assembly of the luminous component (gas and stars) of galaxies.
+I also work with Gravitational Lensing, as a powerful tool to link the bright and dark sides of galaxies and clusters.
 The overall goal of my research is to understand the formation of luminous galaxies in a dark universe.

 Andrea V. Macciò's Homepage